 A 401(k) is designed, after all, as a long-term savings and investment vehicle, not necessarily a lending product.

-On the other hand, 82 percent of debt consolidation customers told us that taking out a Discover personal loan for debt consolidation helped improve their financial future.**
+On the other hand, 85% of surveyed customers told us taking out a Discover personal loan for debt consolidation helped improve their financial future.**

 Using a personal loan to consolidate debt can actually reduce interest payments and create a payment plan based on a fixed monthly amount.
 This certainty about the rate and amount you’re paying gives some people peace of mind.